SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 1. **Do FortiGates in the Branches learn Spoke11 and Spoke12 CIDRs?**

-    * Spoke11 and Spoke12 CIDRs are not yet know to the FortiGate so the Branches will not learn them yet.
+    * Spoke11 and Spoke12 CIDRs are not yet known to the Hub FortiGate so the Branches will not learn them yet.

   </details>